The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Proofs of

-\begin{proof}[Proof of Theorem \ref{thm:upp-large-k}] While this theorem can be proved from Theorem \ref{thm:upp-small-k}, we here provide a proof that does not require an upper bound on the density.
+\proof{Proof of Theorem \ref{thm:upp-large-k}} While this theorem can be proved from Theorem \ref{thm:upp-small-k}, here we provide a proof that does not require an upper bound on the density.
 First note that the regret on any instance $\bmu=\bp{\mu_1, \mu_2, \ldots, \mu_k}$, with subsampled arms $\bmu_m=(\mu_{i_1}, \mu_{i_2}, \cdots, \mu_{i_m})$ can be written as

 Taking an expectation implies that

 Now, as $m$ arms $i_1, i_2, \ldots, i_m$ have the same distribution as $\mu_1, \mu_2, \ldots, \mu_k$ (i.e., $\Gamma$), the first term is Bayesian regret of UCB algorithm with $m$ arms.
 From here we replace them with $\bmu_m=(\mu_1, \mu_2, \cdots, \mu_m)$ for simplicity.
 Our goal is to prove that both terms are $\tilde{O} \bp{\sqrt T}$.
 For the second term, let $\theta = \log T/(m c_0)$ and write